 Northwest from the base of the dam is a compound where hundreds of workers used to live during the dam’s construction.
 It is now a park and visitor center.

 All in all, it was a very remarkable and informative experience, and the opportunity for some great photos was an added bonus.
 A special thanks goes to Jay and Rex for providing a fantastic tour.
 If you would like to learn more about the Owyhee Dam and its history, you can visit the links below, or perhaps someday be able to visit in person.
-And if you’re interested, several of these photos are available as prints on my website.

 The Story of the Owyhee Project [Brochure].
 (2003) N.P.: U.S. Department of the Interior, Bureau of Reclamation.